jason-davey/studio/PLAYBOOK.md

 ### 4.3.1.
 Using the A/B Test Configurator Tool (Recommended)
 To simplify creating the JSON for your `heroConfig` variations, your application includes an **A/B Test Configurator tool**.

-1.  **Access the Tool:** Open your web browser and navigate to `/admin/ab-test-configurator` on your application's domain (e.g., `http://localhost:9002/admin/ab-test-configurator` if running locally, or `https://your-app-domain.com/admin/ab-test-configurator` if deployed).
+1.  **Access the Tool:** Open your web browser and navigate to the root URL of your application (e.g., `http://localhost:9002/` if running locally, or `https://your-app-domain.com/` if deployed).
+This page is the A/B Test Configurator.
+2.  **(Optional) Load Current Config:** Click the "Load Current 'heroConfig' from Firebase" button to populate the form with the currently active or default configuration from Remote Config.
+This is useful if you want to edit an existing configuration.
-2.  **Fill in the Content:**
+3.  **Fill in the Content:**
-    *   **Variant Name:** Give your variant a descriptive name (e.g., "Variant A - Bold Headline").
+    *   **Configuration Name:** Give your configuration a descriptive name (e.g., "Variant A - Bold Headline").
 This is for your reference.
     *   **Headline:** Enter the main headline text for this variant.
     *   **Sub-Headline:** Enter the supporting sub-headline text.
     *   **Call to Action (CTA) Text:** Enter the text for the CTA button.
-3.  **Generate JSON:** Click the "Generate JSON" button.
-4.  **Copy JSON:** The tool will display the generated JSON string.
-Click the "Copy JSON" button.
+4.  **Generated JSON:** The tool will automatically display the generated JSON string in the text area as you type.
+5.  **Copy JSON:** Click the "Copy JSON" button.
-5.  **Paste in Firebase:** You can now paste this copied JSON string into the "Value" field for your `heroConfig` parameter in Firebase Remote Config (either as the default value or for a specific variant in an A/B test, as described in sections 4.2, 4.3, and 6.2).
+6.  **Paste in Firebase:** You can now paste this copied JSON string into the "Value" field for your `heroConfig` parameter in Firebase Remote Config (either as the default value or for a specific variant in an A/B test, as described in sections 4.2, 4.3, and 6.2).
+7.  **(Conceptual) Save to Firebase:** The "Update Firebase Remote Config (Conceptual)" button logs the JSON to the console and shows a message explaining that a backend setup is required to make this save directly to Firebase.
+For now, rely on copying the JSON to the Firebase Console.

 This tool helps ensure the JSON is correctly formatted and makes it easier for non-technical team members to prepare content for A/B tests.

 ### 4.4.
 Publish Changes
-- After defining your parameter and any initial values, click **"Publish changes"** in the Remote Config dashboard.
+- After defining your parameter and any initial values in the Firebase Console, click **"Publish changes"** in the Remote Config dashboard.
 Changes might take a few minutes to propagate.

 ## 5. Deploying Your App
 - Ensure your Next.js application (with the Firebase SDK and Remote Config logic) is deployed to Firebase Hosting or your preferred hosting platform.